frankyonnetti/gravity-sublime-theme/README.md

 Created this UI theme using a port of the Default theme that comes with ST3.
 The goal was to make a dark and light theme that feels at home on OS X Yosemite & El Capitan.

+* Version 3.0.x introduces Gravity One and sidebar header.
 * Version 2.5 introduces OS X blue highlight color and cleaned up UI.
 * Version 2.0 introduces the **Reverse Gravity** light theme.